sarah1893/notes/docs/appendix/python-walrus.rst

 Abstract
 --------

-PEP 572 is one of the most contentious proposals in Python3 history because assigning a value within an expression seems unnecessary.
+`PEP 572`_ is one of the most contentious proposals in Python3 history because assigning a value within an expression seems unnecessary.
 Also, it is ambiguous for developers to distinguish the difference between **the walrus operator** (``:=``) and the equal operator (``=``).
-Even though sophisticated developers can use ``:=`` smoothly, they may concern the readability of their code.
-To better understand the usage of ``:=``, this article discusses its design philosophy and what kind of problems it tries to solve.
+Even though sophisticated developers can use "``:=``" smoothly, they may concern the readability of their code.
+To better understand the usage of "``:=``," this article discusses its design philosophy and what kind of problems it tries to solve.